vansmith1/Venue-Vendors/README_PERSONAL.md

 This project was developed as part of a group assignment.

 Project Context:
 This was a group assignment between two people, to create a website that allows the display of different venues owned by vendors, that can be viewed and booked by different hirers.
-There were several tasks; the front end

 Technologies Used
 * HTML5